myerberg/myerberg.github.io/README.md

 </div>
 <div class="centered-content" style="text-align:center;">

-  <h4 style="color:#B5E853; text-transform:uppercase; margin: 0.5em 0 0;">While our field percentage plot has the highest R-squared among the five features, its value of 0.0549 </h4>
+  <h4 style="color:#B5E853; text-transform:uppercase; margin: 0.5em 0 0;">While our field goal percentage plot has the highest R-squared among the five features, its value of 0.0549 </h4>
   <h4 style="color:#B5E853; text-transform:uppercase; margin: 0;">(much closer to 0 than 1) tells us we should continue our search for a more powerful predictive relationship.</h4>

 </div>